leojavier/simpleAPI/README.md

 ```
 ### To Execute calls
 The server will run on localhost, port 9001 and it will allow any domain.
 Every object served contains an ID.
-Please see bellow the `model`.
+Please see the  `model` bellow.

 ```
 [{